On the Sublinear Regret of Continuous K-Max Bandits: Related Works

 \section{Related Works}

-The $K$-Max bandit problem represents a significant departure from traditional Combinatorial Multi-Armed Bandits (CMABs) \citep{cesa2012combinatorial,chen2013combinatorial}.
-While standard CMAB frameworks only need to learn the expected outcomes of every arms \citep{chen2013combinatorial,chen2014combinatorial,kveton2015tight,combes2015combinatorial,liu2023contextual}, $K$-Max bandits, whose reward signal is the maximum outcome within selected arms \citep{goel2006asking,gopalan2014thompson}, require to learn more information about the probability distribution of every arms, and necessitate novel approaches to balance the exploration-exploitation tradeoff.
-Existing literature on $K$-Max bandits can be categorized by feedback type as follows.
+The $K$-Max bandit problem departs from standard Combinatorial Multi-Armed Bandits (CMABs) \citep{cesa2012combinatorial,chen2013combinatorial,chen2014combinatorial,kveton2015tight,combes2015combinatorial,liu2023contextual}, which suffices to learn the expected outcome of each arm.
+In contrast, $K$-Max bandits, whose reward is the maximum outcome among the selected arms \citep{goel2006asking,gopalan2014thompson}, require knowing full distributions.
+In the following, we organize related work by feedback type.

-\paragraph{Value Feedback} Certain scenarios involve the environment returning only the numerical reward, which corresponds to the maximum outcome of selected arms, known as the \textit{full-bandit feedback}. \citet{gopalan2014thompson} obtained the regret upper bounds $\mathcal{O}\left(\sqrt{\binom{N}{K}T}\right)$ for the $K$-Max bandits through a Thompson Sampling scheme.
-However, their approach requires the ground truth parameter to be in a known finite set, and their regret scales exponentially with $K$. \citet{simchowitz2016best} considered the pure exploration task while their results are limited to Bernoulli outcome distributions. \citet{streeter2008online,yue2011linear,nie2022explore,fourati2024combinatorial} investigated the submodular maximization perspective and yield $(1-1/e)$-approximation regret guarantees via greedy selection, and $K$-Max bandits naturally satisfy the submodular assumption.
-However, these approximation regret guarantees lead to linear regret when the baseline policy is the true optimal subset (\Cref{eq:def-regret} in this paper).
-It still remains open on achieving sublinear regret bounds in general $K$-Max bandits with full-bandit feedback.
+\textbf{Full-Bandit (Value) Feedback.} Here the learner observes only the numerical reward, i.e., the maximum outcome over the chosen subset. \citet{gopalan2014thompson} derived a Thompson Sampling regret bound of $\mathcal{O}\!\left(\sqrt{\binom{N}{K}T}\right)$, but their analysis assumes a known finite parameter set and the regret scales exponentially in $K$.
+For pure exploration, \citet{simchowitz2016best} study the Bernoulli case.
+A submodular-maximization view yields $(1-1/e)$ approximation guarantees via greedy selection \citep{streeter2008online,yue2011linear,nie2022explore,fourati2024combinatorial}; $K$-Max naturally satisfies submodularity.
+However, such approximation-style guarantees lead to linear regret when the baseline is the \emph{true} optimal subset.
+Achieving sublinear regret for general $K$-Max with full-bandit feedback therefore remains open.